 An Andon is a manufacturing term referring to a signal used to alert people to a problem with a process or an issue with quality.
-And Andon system is designed to stop production when a defect arises, and work is stopped until the issue is fixed.
+An Andon system is designed to stop production when a defect arises, and work is stopped until the issue is fixed.
 The use of an Andon is core element of Jidoka, the component of the Toyota Production System that means automation with a human touch.
 The goal of Jidoka is to improve quality, and an Andon is a signal that can identify quality problems right away.
-Although originally developed by Toyota, the Andon has become common in Lean manufacturing.
+Toyota used the term Andon, a Japanese term meaning lantern, to describe the signal system they used to improve response time.
+Although Andon was originally developed by Toyota, the Andon system has become common in Lean manufacturing.

 An Andon come in several forms but the goal of an Andon is to improve the flow of communication in case any problem arises.
 The original concept was called the Andon Cord and like the name suggests, it was a rope located above the manufacturing line that was pulled to activate the Andon.
 The Andon would alert workers to an abnormality in the production line, and all operations would cease until the issue is addressed.
 Modern versions of the Andon however, are typically activated automatically.
 For example, a light post with a green, yellow, and red light that changes color when a problem arises is an Andon.